Fitch Downgrades 3 Ghanaian Banks' viability rating to 'CCC' from ‘B- ‘

 It added that "The banks have low gross loans/customer deposits ratios, are almost entirely funded by domestic customer deposits, and therefore less prone to capital flight", a situation that has been attributed to the cedi's depreciation and the country's inflation rate of 31.7%.

-Ecobank Ghana’s Shareholder Support Ratings (SSRs) were rated at 'ccc+' and that of GTB Ghana and UBA Ghana at 'b-'.
+Ecobank Ghana’s Shareholder Support Ratings (SSRs) was rated at 'ccc+' and that of GTB Ghana and UBA Ghana at 'b-'.

 “The Long-Term Issuer Default Rating (IDR) of Ecobank Ghana has therefore been downgraded to 'CCC+ from 'B-' while those of GTB Ghana and UBA Ghana have been affirmed at 'B-'.
 The Outlook on the Long-Term IDRs is Stable,” Fitch noted on its website on August 22, 2022.